ansys/pyaedt-toolkits-antenna/doc/source/Toolkit/ui.rst

   :width: 800
   :alt: Antenna Toolkit UI, Corrugated 1

-You have two options, Synthesis and Create HFSS Model.
-If the toolkit is not connected to AEDT, the second option is disabled.
+You have two options, Synthesis, and Create HFSS Model.
+If the toolkit is not connected to AEDT, the second option is off.

 **Synthesis** is performing the synthesis of the antenna and it does not need AEDT.
 You can see the parameters which controls the antenna geometry.
 You can do as many synthesis as you want, and even change the antenna template.